 - 3. Connect one end of the USB cable to your computer.
 (Do not connect power from a power supply to the FPP device) - 4.
-If you are installing to a BeagleBone Black and it is the first time that an FPP version release 2.0 or higher is being installed, then press and hold the S2 button and plug in the USB cable.
+On some older versions of the BeagleBone Black, the first time that an FPP version release 2.0 or higher is being installed, you might have to press and hold the S2 button and then plug in the USB cable.
 Hold the S2 button for 5 seconds after you connect the power supply.
 (Located near the uSD card.)